IBM/automation-ibmcloud-infra-zos-dev/165-ibm-openshift-wazi-dev-tools/README.md

-# 160-ibm-zdev-openshift-dev-tools
+# 165-ibm-openshift-wazi-dev-tools

-Open-Source collection of assets for application development on OpenShift
+Open-Source collection of assets for application development on OpenShift, including Wazi for Dev Spaces

 ## Running the automation